Prospective Students

 How can I increase my chances of being accepted?

-First, make sure that you contact faculty early, and make sure to contact several different faculty members, as one of them may have an open position.
+First, start early and look at the webpages of several different faculty members.
+Some may even have an open position.
 You should also apply to more than one school, unless you are convinced that you will be accepted at any particular one.

 Second, grades and test scores are obviously important.
 Although we all realize that they are imperfect predictors of graduate student performance, it is often the only thing we have.
 If your grades are suboptimal, try to bolster your CV in other ways, for example, by publications, lab or field experience, or excellent letters of reference.
 Sometimes it is best to take a pause after receiving the BS degree, and to gain some experience in the field before launching into a graduate program.